mumairofficial/khalilstemmler-website-2019/src/pages/articles/when-to-use-typescript-guide.md

 Have you heard of that little programming language called **TypeScript**?
 You know, the one that Microsoft made?
 The one that's kinda [blowing up](https://redmonk.com/sogrady/2019/03/20/language-rankings-1-19/?utm_campaign=digest&utm_medium=email&utm_source=nuzzel)?

 Maybe you were like me, a true JavaScript purist.
-Why do I need TypeScript?
-I was doing _just fine_ coding away with React and Node without types.
+I was doing _just fine_ with React and Node without types.
 Prop types and Joi validation have been treating me just nicely, thank you.

 Maybe you caved and gave it a shot.
 Started playing with it.
 Maybe you hated it because it reminded you of Java.
 Maybe you got annoyed with how you couldn't be super productive right away.

 These were some of **my own initial sentiments** when I first started with TypeScript.

 I certainly didn't see the benefit... up until I started experiencing some really annoying stuff.
-Things like builds not failing when they should, buggy code and typos finding their way into production code somehow in addition to finding it increasingly challenging to express my designs in a really clean object-oriented way.
+Things like builds not failing when they should, buggy code and typos finding their way into production code somehow started to get to me.
+In addition to that, as my project demands started to get more complex, I found it increasingly challenging to express my designs in a really clean object-oriented way.

-9 months later into using TypeScript, I've built new features in Angular apps for clients, I began compiling [Univjobs](https://univjobs.ca)'s React / Redux front-end with TypeScript and ported all Univjobs' backend services to TypeScript from vanilla Node.js, refactoring mass amounts of code along the way.
+9 months later into using TypeScript, I've built new features in Angular apps for clients, I've begun compiling [Univjobs](https://univjobs.ca)'s React / Redux front-end with TypeScript, and I ported all of Univjobs' backend services to TypeScript from vanilla Node.js, refactoring mass amounts of code along the way.

-In this article, we'll take a look at some of the most common scenarios and identify when it might be vital to use TypeScript, and when we could probably just do without it and stick to vanilla JS.
+In this article, we'll take a look at some of the most common scenarios and identify when it might be vital to use TypeScript, and when we could probably do without it and stick to vanilla JS.

 ****